usmansharifkhan/openidcpy/README.md

 ## Openidcpy
 A package that implements the Authorization Flow client for the OpenID Connect relying party.
-The package cane be used to fetch OpenID Connect tokens using Authorization Flow and validate them using JWKS.
-The client has been implemented with KeyCloak as the OpenID Connect Authorizaiton Provider.
+The package can be used to fetch OpenID Connect tokens using Authorization Flow and validate them using JWKS.
+The client has been implemented with KeyCloak as the OpenID Connect Authorization Provider.

 #### Usage

-The only class of use if `OidcClient` which can be imported in code as:
+The only class of use is `OidcClient` which can be imported in code as:

 ```python
 from openidcpy.client import OidcClient